elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 The Python package {% tool "ena-upload-cli" %} is available on pipy and bioconda.

 ### The Galaxy ENA upload tool
 To make the process accessible to researchers with limited bioinformatics expertise, we wrapped the ENA upload tool as a Galaxy tool.
-It is part of the Intergalactic Utilities Commission (IUC) list of curated Galaxy tools, allowing instance administrators to install the tool from the Galaxy ToolShed at {% ena-upload-tool %}.
+It is part of the Intergalactic Utilities Commission (IUC) list of curated Galaxy tools, allowing instance administrators to install the tool from the Galaxy ToolShed at {% tool "ena-upload-tool" %}.

 ### The Galaxy ENA consensus submission tool
 To facilitate the submission of genome assemblies, a Galaxy wrapper {% tool "ena-webin-cli" %} of the ENA {% tool "webin-cli" %} was created.
 The tool wrapper simplified the creation of the mandatory manifest file required for submission by allowing users to interactively fill in the assembly metadata and submit SARS-CoV-2 consensus data to ENA.